NixOS/rfcs/rfcs/0000-ret-cont-recursive-nix.md

 [summary]: #summary

 "Ret-cont" recursive Nix is a restricted form of recursive Nix, where one builds a derivations instead of executing builds during the builds.
-This avoids some platform-specific relating to nested sandboxing.
+This avoids some platform-specific contortions relating to nested sandboxing.
 More importantly, it prevents imperative and overly linear direct-style build scripts;
-easy to write but throwing the benefits of Nix.
+easy to write but throwing away the benefits of Nix.

 # Motivation
 [motivation]: #motivation